Arnaldo Antunes: Career with Titãs

 In 1979, Antunes formed his first band, Banda Performática, with his then-wife.
 In 1982, Titãs do Iê-Iê was formed, with Antunes as a founder.
 In 1984, they release their self-titled debut album.
 In 1992, Antunes decided to leave Titãs, after recording seven albums with the band, due to musical differences.
 His departure was announced on 15 December 1992.

-In November 1985, he was arrested for heroin trafficking after the police found 128 mg of the drug in his apartment in São Paulo.
+On 13 November 1985, he was arrested for heroin trafficking after the police found 128 mg of the drug in his apartment in São Paulo.
 The officers arrived there after arresting his Titãs bandmate Tony Bellotto, who was found with 30 mg in a taxi after leaving Antunes's place.
 Due to the quantity that Antunes had at home, he was accused of trafficking while Bellotto was only charged with possession.
+Antunes had bought the drug at the Rose Bom Bom nightclub, with money from a performance at a show organized by Fernando Henrique Cardoso's campaign; he was then running for mayor of São Paulo.
 At the precinct, he was put in an individual cell, since the sheriff considered imprudent to put him among 90 dangerous robbers.